 A lean daily management system show great respect for workers.
 A workers time is not wasted.
 Processes are well-defined with clear error-proofing (Poke Yoke) implemented ahead of time.
 Workers are encouraged to “Stop?” the system in order to fix defects as they occur.
 A worker’s input is encouraged as a great source of process improvement ideas.
 A lean daily management system empowers workers to increase productivity through lean thinking.

 A lean daily management system is under a constant state of front-line driven improvements.
 Employees are always working on correcting defects from occurring, maintaining their work cells with 5S, performing preventive maintenance, and finding opportunities for improvement.
 Companies in Japan get more than 200 times the number of front-line ideas and more of those ideas are implemented, than the average company in the United Stated.
 Process improvements in a lean daily management system are driven by the employees and NOT management.

+Lean looks like a well run plant.
+It looks clean, orderly, visual, and a lot like common sense.
 To learn more about using process improvement programs for your organization, attend the next Implementing Lean Thinking class.
 Call for information on having your own private in-house classes today.